tongilcoto/playwright-playground-cucumber-js/automation-blog.md

 ## LOGIN tests.
 Ticket SDPC-98

 The very first Login tests.
-They aree hosted by SDPC-98.
+They are hosted by SDPC-98.
 They are just 3 tests

 ## PRODUCTS page tests.
 Ticket SDPC-99